lumeland/lume.land/docs/core/multiple-pages.md

 </lume-code>

-Due the layout is the same for all pages, we can use a named export to define it once, instead of duplicating it in every yielded page:
+Because the layout is the same for all pages, we can use a named export to define it once instead of duplicating it in every yielded page:

 <lume-code>